2018 Will Be Another Good Year for Retail

 |Trade deficit||Widening 5%-6% in '18 More »|

 2018 should be a good year for retail.
-Sales, excluding gasoline, will grow 4.6% — better than 2017’s 4.2% pace.
-Consumers’ wealth gains will lead to more home improvement projects and will keep building materials flying off the shelves: 9.0% more compared to 8.2% more in 2017.
-Sales of all other goods will advance 4.7% in 2018, a step up from 2017’s 3.8% and the best growth in seven years.
-E-commerce will have yet another banner year, notching 15% more sales, while in-store sales should do all right at 3.0%, their best showing since 2014.
+Sales, excluding gasoline and autos, will grow 4.2%, a bit better than 2017’s 4.1% pace.
+Bigger consumer bank accounts will lead to more home improvement projects and will keep sales of building materials humming once warmer weather comes, with 6.2% growth, compared with 8.2% in 2017.
+Sales of all other goods will advance 4.0% in 2018, a step up from 2017’s 3.8% and the best growth in seven years.
+E-commerce will have yet another banner year, growing 15%, while in-store sales should do all right at 2.4%, their best showing since 2014.

-Auto sales will rise modestly after years of strong growth.
+Auto sales will rise only 2.4% after years of strong growth.
 The new tax law makes it easier for businesses to purchase motor vehicles, which will help the industry in a year that otherwise will see consumer demand ease.

-Restaurant sales should rise 4.6% in 2018, a bit more than 2017’s 3.2%, as flush consumers typically eat out more when times are good.
+Restaurant sales should rise 3.7% in 2018, a bit more than 2017’s 3.2%, because flush consumers typically eat out more when times are good.
 However, the restaurant boom of 2011-16 is likely over.
-Some chains will find expansion harder because of labor shortages, which will make it difficult to goose sales.
-Higher minimum wages will also boost menu prices.
+Some chains will find expansion harder because of labor shortages, which will curtail sales increases.
+And higher minimum wages will boost menu prices.